LGBTIQ+ people in Australia: Rights

-are responsible for many laws affecting LGBT and intersex rights.
+are responsible for many laws affecting LGBTQ and intersex rights.
 Between 1975 and 1997, the states and territories progressively repealed anti-homosexuality laws that dated back to the colonial era.
 Since 2016, each jurisdiction has an equal age of consent for all sexual acts.
 All jurisdictions offer expungement schemes to clear the criminal records of people charged or convicted for consensual sexual acts that are no longer illegal.

-Beginning on 12 September 2017, a national plebiscite titled "Should the law be changed to allow same-sex couples to marry? " was commenced.
+Beginning on 12 September 2017, a national plebiscite titled "Should the law be changed to allow same-sex couples to marry?" was commenced.
 61.6% of total votes were in support of the legalisation of same-sex marriage, leading to Australia recognising same-sex marriage on 9 December 2017.
 States and territories began granting domestic partnership benefits and relationship recognition to same-sex couples from 2003 onwards, with federal law recognising same-sex couples since 2009 as de facto relationships.
 Alongside marriage, same-sex relationships may be recognised by states or territories in various ways, including through civil unions, domestic partnerships, registered relationships and/or as unregistered de facto relationships.

-LGBT adoption and parenting in Australia is legal nationwide, with the Northern Territory the last jurisdiction to pass an adoption equality law in March 2018.
+LGBTQ adoption and parenting in Australia is legal nationwide, with the Northern Territory the last jurisdiction to pass an adoption equality law in March 2018.
 Discrimination on the basis of sexual orientation and gender identity or expression is prohibited in every state and territory, with concurrent federal protections for sexual orientation, gender identity and intersex status since 1 August 2013.

-Transgender rights in Australia and intersex rights in Australia vary between jurisdictions, with QLD and NSW legally requiring a person to undergo sex reassignment surgery - before changing the legal sex on birth certificates.
-Non-binary Australians can legally register a "non-specific" sex on federal legal documents and in the records of some states and territories.
+Transgender rights in Australia and intersex rights in Australia vary between jurisdictions, with only NSW since 1996 legally still requiring a person to undergo sex reassignment surgery before changing the legal sex on birth certificates Non-binary Australians can legally register a "non-specific" sex on federal legal documents and in the records of some states and territories.